-Check “Me & My In-laws” special folder and you can e-mail to us your feedback and comments via this address.
+Check “Me & My In-laws” special folder and send your feedback and comments through the comment box below.

 “My mother-in-law who is divorced also lives with us.
 She is a very fussy lady and interferes in every single thing.
 She is a very insensitive and uncaring person.
 She is blunt and degrading at times.
 I have been dealing with her with a lot of patience, but there is a limit to everything.
 Because of her sharp tongue, she has made me cry many times.
 No matter how hard I try to please her with the house work and even help her with her things, she finds a thousand defects in me and my way of working…” [Read more]